Explorify and developing key skills

-Independence/confidence: Re-engaging your pupils quickly with their learning and being part of a learning environment will be crucial to getting them back up to speed and then giving them that skills-based boost for secondary education.
+Independence/confidence: To make progress in their learning and build their self-esteem, pupils must feel comfortable in their learning environment.
 Explorify’s fun and open-ended activities are great for allowing children to participate without a fear of failure and increasing their independence.

 “Sometimes it gets the ones who you don’t expect to talk, talk, which is a great result.
 It certainly can generate a little bit of excitement and interest…It starts off with laughter [where funny videos are used], and then you put in a question and it starts to get interesting.
 And the kids know way more than you think they will.” - Science Leader

-Resilience: With the new challenges they will face at secondary school (social, as well as academic), you will want to engender resilience in your pupils.
-Explorify activities, such as Zoom In Zoom Out and Odd One Out, support children to continuously reconsider and revise their thinking in response to other peoples’ opinions, which builds resilience.
+Resilience: Children are presented with new challenges every day (social, as well as academic), so you will want to engender resilience in your pupils.
+Explorify activities, such as Zoom in zoom out and Odd one out, support children to continuously reconsider and revise their thinking in response to other peoples’ opinions, which builds resilience.
 When they finally reach a consensus, it is a fantastic feeling!

 “People guess things totally far, as [classmate] said they guess a door and then it turns out it’s a fox.
 Then, like, somebody finally gets it…people just keep on guessing, getting it wrong, until it’s actually there, and then somebody gets it right.” - Pupil

 “When you’re trying an experiment, you need to have the skills and resilience to have a go then adapt and try again to achieve a better outcome.
 In a world of instant gratification, it is common to see some students switch off straight away after not quite getting something right the first time and can become frustrated.
 We know, however, that life doesn’t work in that way, we very often do need to do things a few times to get them right.” - Teacher